Trams in Kharkiv: Electric tram

+Electric tram service was launched on the following routes: "Pavlivskyi Maidan - Balashovskyi Vokzal" along the street.
+Petinsky (now Georgiya Tarasenko St.), St. Zmiivska (now Gagarina Ave.), str.
+Netechenska, prov.
+Podilskyi, prov.
+Kostyurinskyi (now part of Podilskyi Prov.).
+In the same year, the Petynsky tram park was built, which was located at the Craft School.
+From the very beginning, it belonged to the city and was exploited by the city authorities, which caused conflicts with a private Belgian horse.
+There were fights between hired people and workers who laid tram lines.

 Current times

 In October 2016, extensive sections of the track are in poor condition, even unsafe.
 Sleepers are rotten in parts, fishplates unbolted, pointwork derelict, some rails have sunk some 8 cm below the road surface, overhead voltage supply is poorly regulated.
 Speeds are low.